scrim-network/raes/src/data/README.md

 # Sources of data files in this folder

 These files were downloaded from the following locations on the Web.
 All files were accessed on 13 June 2016.
+Please download up-to-date versions of these files from the original sources, rather than using the copies archived here.

 `co2_mm_mlo.txt`: NOAA's Earth System Research Laboratory, Global Monitoring Division; http://www.esrl.noaa.gov/gmd/ccgg/trends/